Open Ad Hoc Teamwork with Cooperative Game Theory: Assumptions

-Assumption~\ref{assm:agent_type_fixed_policy} serves as a simplifying condition for analyzing the learner's convergence to the optimal policy.
+\begin{assumption} Each teammate of an arbitrary agent-type is equipped with a fixed policy. \end{assumption} Assumption~\ref{assm:agent_type_fixed_policy} serves as a simplified condition for analyzing the learner's convergence to the optimal policy.
 By assuming fixed policies for teammates, the Markov process becomes stationary from the learner's perspective, facilitating a more tractable analysis of convergence dynamics.
-However, this can be further relaxed to meet more realistic situations.
+However, this can be further relaxed to cater for more realistic situations.